logicalperson0/alx-low_level_programming/0x08-recursion/README.md

 3. The file factorial is a function that returns the factorial of a given number.

-4. Thw file pow_recursion is a function that returns the value of x raised to the power of y
+4. The file pow_recursion is a function that returns the value of x raised to the power of y

+5. The file sqrt_recursion is a function that returns the natural square root of a number